-In instances where damage to a person’s tooth or teeth is extreme and beyond repair, crowns can be employed to make the smile appear “as new”.
+In instances where damage to a person’s tooth or teeth is extreme and beyond repair, cosmetic dental crowns can be employed to make the smile appear “as new”.

 This is an extremely reliable technique for repairing the most severe of dental problems, including permanently replacing missing teeth to offer a full smile and an ideal bite.